Orange County Construction Accident Lawyers

 Electrification

-The presence of live wires and the electrical work involved in construction zones increase the risk of electrocution.
+The presence of live wires and the electrical work involved in construction zones increases the risk of electrocution.
 One error can lead to life-threatening electrocution accidents, resulting in injuries such as electric shock, electrical burns, and thermal burns.

 Hazardous Materials